 In this paper, we follow Troesken (2006) in examining the impact of lead water pollution on infant health outcomes.
-Lead may contaminate drinking water through chemical reactions to plumbing.
-Metal from lead pipes and fixtures can dissolve or erode, increasing lead content in domestic water supplies.
+Lead can contaminate drinking water through chemical reactions to plumbing.
+Metal from lead pipes and fixtures can dissolve or erode into the water supply.
 This reaction is particularly severe when the water has low mineral content or high acidity, and it is said to be highly plumbosolvent.